ttm/music/README.md

 The code is *the* documentation.
 Code should be very readable to avoid writing unnecessary documentation and duplicating routine representations.
-This adds up to using docstrings to give context to the objects or omitting the docstrings.
+This adds up to using docstrings to give context to the objects or omitting the docstrings and documenting the code lines directly.
 TODO: Doxigen or a similar tool should be employed ASAP.

 Ideally, every feature will be related to at least one legacy/ routine.